-The BioPesticides DataBase (BPDB) is similar to the PPDB but contains data for biological pesticides - those that have been derived from natural substances such as plants, bacteria and virus's.
-This database was developed when the PPDB became very large and it was advantageous from a management point of view to separate certain records out, especially as the BPDB contains data not relevant to the PPDB such as taxonomic classifications and substance source.
+The BioPesticides DataBase (BPDB) is similar to the PPDB but contains data for biological pesticides - those that have been derived from natural substances such as plants.
+This was developed when the PPDB became very large and it was advantageous from a management point of view to separate certain records out, especially as the BPDB contains data not relevant to the PPDB such as taxonomic classifications and substance source.

-The Veterinary Substances DataBase (VSDB) contains data relating to substances used to manage the health and welfare of animals (mostly farmed livestock but expanded for all animals in a recent update).
+The veterinary Substance DataBase (VSDB) contains data relating to substances used to manage the health and welfare of animals (mostly farmed livestock).
 It evolved in the same way as the BPDB as it also contains data not relevant to the PPDB or the BPDB such as pharmacological data relating to the drug or treatment activity.